-Recommendation 27: That the Government establish an independent complaints body which reports directly to government.
+Recommendation 27: That the Victorian Government influence the Australian Government to establish an independent complaints body which reports directly to government.

 Recommendation 28: That the complaints body is established to receive all complaints from NDIS participants and support appropriate referrals to other complaints bodies as required with a 'no falling between the gaps' policy.